hadronized/meta/src/README.rst

 utils
-    This package is for utils objects, such as mixins template (OneInstance, Singleton, ...), logger, math, traits, memory... render
+    This package is for utils objects, such as mixins template (OneInstance, Singleton, ...), logger, math, traits, memory... views
+    render
-    This package is for render objects and is intented to be used when you want to render something. wrappers
+        This package is for render objects and is intented to be used when you want to render something. user
+        This package is for user interactivity wrappers
     This package encapsulates all wrappers.
 The most useful wrapper is for sure the OpenGL one (which is OOP, of course) model